CherryKeyslam/Auto-Colouring-Page-Completer/README.md

 - Place the images you want to colour in the "to_colour" folder.

 - and run the program!
 The coloured pictures will appear in the "coloured" folder.

+And of course, as some prerequisites , you need to download python 3 or above and the PIL/pillow module.